 Working out the details of your divorce is never a simple task.
-In many divorces and legal separations, dividing a couple’s assets quickly becomes a contentious situation.
-Disagreements over what is actually marital property and separate property and how the joint property should be split can result in a lengthy and difficult battle.
+Dividing a couple’s assets quickly becomes a contentious situation in many divorces and legal separations.
+Disagreements over what is marital property and separate property and how joint property should be split can result in a lengthy and difficult battle.

 When you work with Slater & Zurz, you can be assured knowing we will work hard to ensure your property is divided fairly and that the outcome of your divorce or legal separation is in line with your needs and objectives.

 Marital Property vs. Separate Property

 Disagreements can quickly arise when a couple determines whether certain assets should be considered marital property or a spouse’s separate property.

 Cleveland Domestic Relations Courts deem marital property to be assets and debt acquired by either or both spouses during the marriage.
 Separate property is generally viewed as property acquired separately by either spouse before the marriage or after separating.
 The individual property also includes gifts and inheritance received during the marriage.